Rosemeis/hapla/README.md

 ### Genotype reader options

-`cluster` and `predict` read VCF/BCF sequentially through HTSlib; no index is needed.
+`cluster` and `predict` read VCF/BCF sequentially through HTSlib without an index.
 Only `FORMAT/GT` is used.
 Nonstandard `FORMAT/PP` header warnings are shown as one input note.

 | Option | Default | Description |